MSc in Viticulture and Oenology Engineering

 SPECIALIZATIONS RESPONSIBLES FOR SPECIALIZTAION WORK SCHEDULE AND LOCATION

-Wine taster Dr. Diána Nyitrai-Sárdy university professor Full-time Hungarian or English, orrespondence Hungarian
+Sensory Analysis of Wine Dr. Diána Nyitrai-Sárdy university professor Full-time, Correspondence

 Dr. Péter Bodor-Pesti associate professor

-The curriculum, the sequencing of knowledge, the specialisation options and the final examination requirements are the same as for full-time study.
-The nature of the teaching, the allocation of subject groups and certain methodological issues may differ from the full-time system.
+The curriculum, the progression of knowledge, the opportunities for specialization, and the final examination requirements are the same as in the full-time program.
+The nature of the instruction, the allocation of subject groups, and certain methodological aspects may differ from those of the full-time schedule.

 Professional practice